 1. Pension Plans

 Pension plans or retirement plans offer you the dual benefits of investment and insurance cover.
-It is nothing but investing a certain amount regularly to accumulate over a specific tenure in a phase-by-phase manner.
+You just have to invest a certain amount regularly to accumulate over a specific tenure in a phase-by-phase manner.
 This will ensure a steady flow of monthly pension once you retire.
-Provident Fund, for example, is a popular retirement planning scheme.
+Example, Public Provident Fund is a popular retirement planning scheme.

 If you begin contributing early, it will build towards a secure golden year money-wise.
 A well-chosen retirement plan can help you rise above inflation, thanks to the power of compounding.
 The corpus (investment+gains) in your name by the retiring age can take care of increasing healthcare costs and lifestyle requirements.